Georgia Colleges with EMT Training Programs

 Central Georgia Technical College

-Central Georgia Technical College is a 2-year community college, serving over 5,000 students in Macon, Georgia.
+Central Georgia Technical College is a 2-year community college serving 11 counties, including Baldwin, Monroe, Peach and Twiggs.
 EMT training is offered at its Macon and Warner Robins campuses.

 Associate of Applied Science in Paramedic Technology